-We also collect some of this data from your device e.g. country.
-For more information about how we collect country, see “Your general (non-precise) location’ in the Usage Data category.
+We also collect some of this data from your device e.g. country or region.
+For more information about how we collect and use this data, see ‘Your general (non-precise) location’ in the Usage Data category.

 |Collected through your use of the Spotify Service|

-There are a few types of information this includes, detailed in the following sections.
+There are a few types of information this includes, listed in the following sections.

 |Additional data you may choose to give us|

 For more information on how different voice features work, and how you can control and turn them off, see our Voice Control Policy.

-The exact personal data collected will vary depending on the payment method, but will include information such as:
+The exact personal data collected and used will vary depending on the payment method.
+It will include information such as: